 Overview

-The purpose of Christmas Card Exchange Project is to have students create physical holiday cards or letters for other participating students around the world.
+The purpose of Christmas Card Exchange Project is to have students create holiday cards or letters for other participating students around the world.
 The project aims at helping students become global citizens by studying the culture and traditions of and interacting with students from partner countries.

 Important: Please read the FAQs thoroughly before signing up.